Spiced Black Eyed Bean Soup

 This hearty Mediterranean Spiced Black Eyed Bean Soup is not only perfect as a healthy and nutritious meal but is filling and delicious.
 The humble ingredients used in this dish mean that it is super budget-friendly, but the real surprise is the hearty flavours and rich, thick sauce.

 Black Eyed Beans: Just as any other dried beans, these will need soaking overnight or a minimum of 6 hours.
-This reducing the cooking time.
-I then like to par-boil them for 5-10 minutes as this rids any impurities and makes them easier to digest.
+This reduces the cooking time and makes them easy to digest.
+I then like to par-boil in the first lot of water, for 10 minutes, as this rids any impurities.

 Celery and/ or Silverbeet Stalks: As I love to use every part of the vegetable (leaves and stalks), I first created this recipe to use up the silverbeet stalks that I had leftover once I used the leaves to make my Spanakopita.
-There were times I did not have any silverbeet in my garden so I used celery instead and hence you can use either or both for this recipe.
-Each gives it a slightly different flavour so why not try both and let me know which you prefer.
-Just remember, if you use celery to remove the strings and slice it finely so it cooks well.
+There were times I did not have any silverbeet in my garden so I used celery instead hence you can use either or both for this recipe.
+Each gives it a slightly different flavour so why not try both and let me know which you prefer?
+Just remember, if you use celery, as it takes longer to cook, remove the strings and slice it finely so it cooks well and evenly with the remaining vegetables.

 Here is the recipe for my Spanakopita with Puff Pastry: https://www.createcookshare.com/single-post/spanakopita-with-puff-pastry

-Save Time: If you are running short on time, or you don't have dried beans, then why not use the canned black-eyed beans?
+Save Time: If you are running short on time, or you don't like to use dried beans, then why not use the canned black-eyed beans?
 Rinse the beans well and add them to the pot in the last 10 minutes of cooking time.
 As the canned beans are already softened, they do not need much time to cook.

 And now it’s time to start cooking!
 As always, if you make any of my recipes, I would love to hear your feedback.
 I am available here via email or you can catch me daily on Instagram and Facebook.
 Don’t forget to save it on your Pinterest board as well!
 I have a board named CreateCookShare that you can follow and save.
 Can’t wait to hear from you.